 Mr Ng Tian Beng, DELL Vice President (Channels)

 Even the smallest act can make an extraordinary difference to the lives of our beneficiaries.

 MINDS offers a myriad of opportunities for your organisation to make an impact.

 Explore possibilities of change with us!
-Please fill up the form below and we will get back to you within 7 working days.
+Please fill up the form above and we will get back to you within 7 working days.

 Sometime back, Mr Choo Joon Yong started volunteering with CTDC by only tagging along to outings and looking after clients that might need extra attention and care.
 As years progressed, so did his confidence and the trust he received from clients.
 Although he started out as a volunteer for ad-hoc events, over the last few years, Mr Choo has been supporting Training Officers during lessons and programmes from Mondays through Fridays.
 When FTDC opened, he continued his unwavering service with passion and devotion.

 They are different.
 Especially in the way they seek love, understanding, care, happiness and acceptance.
 As our society progresses, its responsibilities to look after this group should be catered to.